Amaan09/dappier-job-app-ui/README.md

 # Dappier Job Application UI

 Welcome to the Dappier Job Application UI repository.
-This is a user interface for an integrated application that allows users to upload resumes and job descriptions.
-The application utilizes a RAG (Retrieval-Augmented Generation) model to provide feedback or generate questions based on the uploaded documents.
-The main purpose of this UI is to make the user interaction with the backend API and RAG model seamless and user-friendly.
+This repository houses the user interface for an integrated application designed to enhance the job application process by allowing users to upload resumes and job descriptions.
+Utilizing a RAG (Retrieval-Augmented Generation) model, it provides insightful feedback and generates potential interview questions.
+Our goal is to facilitate seamless and user-friendly interaction with the backend API and the RAG model.

 ## Table of Contents